Server configuration properties

 true

 , the server will support the HTTP/2 protocol.
-Default:false
+Default:true

 - Option to enable HTTP/2.
 When set to